01-edu/public/subjects/sign.en.md

 and 0 if the number is exactly 0
 You must not just use `Math.sign`, make your own.

-Create the `sameSign` function that takes 2 numbers as arguments and check if they both have the same sign
+Create the `sameSign` function that takes 2 numbers as arguments and return true if they both have the same sign, or false otherwise.

 ### Notions